SereDef/ALSPAC.helpR/README.md

-This is just a dataframe taken from the ALSPAC website (aka what you see on the [variable search tool](https://variables.alspac.bris.ac.uk/?_gl=1*1il3dnn*_ga*NzkyNjg3OTQ3LjE3MDcyMTY2ODA.*_ga_6R8SPL3HLT*MTcwNzIxNjY4MC4xLjAuMTcwNzIxNjY4MC42MC4wLjA.&_ga=2.28553148.1407887277.1707216680-792687947.1707216680)) whith some additional information included in it (e.g. age at measurement).
+This is just a dataframe taken from the ALSPAC website (aka what you see on the [variable search tool](https://variables.alspac.bris.ac.uk/?_gl=1*1il3dnn*_ga*NzkyNjg3OTQ3LjE3MDcyMTY2ODA.*_ga_6R8SPL3HLT*MTcwNzIxNjY4MC4xLjAuMTcwNzIxNjY4MC42MC4wLjA.&_ga=2.28553148.1407887277.1707216680-792687947.1707216680)) with some additional information included in it (e.g. age at measurement).
 The package uses this file in the background, but you can also load it in memory if you wish.